St Peter's Church, Caversham: History

 Royalists stationed troops in St Peter's Church during the Siege of Reading in 1643, and situated a cannon on top of the church tower.
 The Parliamentarians used artillery to destroy the tower.
 The church itself was also damaged in the process.
 The tower was initially replaced with a wooden tower.
 A south aisle was added in 1878, along with the present tower.
 It has eight bells, the oldest of which dates to 1637.
 Rectorial rights were restored in 1916.

+In 2026, the church is trying to raise £180,000 to repair the roof.